 But to get such a commitment, like Amazon, you too need to let the shopper know the value they get from creating an account on your site.
 Let them know how sharing information like birthdays can get them access to special discounts or how it gives them early access to premium product launches in the coming time.

 Indie and Harper has a customer account page wherein fashionistas can step in and create wish lists of products they like.
 They can come back to their account at any given point in time to revisit their recently viewed products, shop from the wishlisted items – all within minutes.
+If you’ve been wondering about how to increase Shopify store conversion rate, this is the strategy you need!

 Setting up a customer account page like Indie and Harper isn’t even difficult anymore.
 With smart Shopify apps like Flits, you can set up a customer account page for your store in minutes – that’s exactly what even Indie and Harper did!